AdaCore/ada-spark-rfcs/considered/rfc-inference-of-dependent-types.md

 ```

 Tuck: What about formal objects?
 If a type is passed in along with a formal object, presumably the formal object by itself would be enough to determine the corresponding actual *type*.
 Presumably again the inferred *subtype* of the actual would default to that of the object, unless there is a stronger matching requirement from some other formal.

+Steve: Another possible form of inference that we are not addressing here has to do with a pair of formal packages, with the second being an instance of a generic declared in the first (possibly an implicitly declared "sprouted" child of the first as per RM 10.1.1(19)).
+Given "generic with package I1 is new G1 (<>); with package I2 is new I1.G2 (<>); package My_Generic is ...", the first actual parameter in an instantiation of My_Generic is determined by the second and therefore could be safely omitted (if this were allowed).
+This proposal is only about inferring actual subtypes, not inferring actual packages, so such an omission is not allowed.